-Appointing a language assistant is similar to appointing a member of staff, there are various HR and administrative tasks that need to be completed to ensure they transition well into your school and local community.
+Appointing a language assistant is similar to appointing a member of staff, there are various HR and administrative tasks that need to be completed to ensure they transition well into your institution and local community.

 Before the language assistant arrives

 To help prepare for the arrival of your language assistant, the below tasks need to be completed between the months of June and August.

 Read application dossiers